deeplearningais/curfil/README.md

 CUDA Random Forests for Image Labeling (CURFIL)
 -----------------------------------------------

-This project is an open source implementation with NVIDIA CUDA™ that accelerates random forest training and prediction for image labeling by using the massive parallel computing power offered by GPUs.
+This project is an open source implementation with NVIDIA CUDA that accelerates random forest training and prediction for image labeling by using the massive parallel computing power offered by GPUs.

+CURFIL is the result of Benedikt Waldvogel’s master thesis "[Accelerating Random Forests on CPUs and GPUs for Object-Class Image Segmentation][master-thesis]" at the University of Bonn, [Autonomous Intelligent Systems][ais-bonn].

 Implemented Visual Features
 ---------------------------